 Cash flow management

-Cash flow management tracks the revenue going in and out of your business and lets you forecast the amount of money you'll need to have available to cover expenses.
-This is helpful when it comes to your estimates for your quarterly taxes.
-The further out you can estimate, you can even produce a rough estimate for the year, the better.
-It will allow you to set that money aside in advance, so you won't have to worry about finding it later when taxes are due.
+Cash flow management tracks the revenue coming in and out of your business and lets you forecast the amount of money you'll need to cover expenses.
+This is helpful for your quarterly tax estimates.
+The further out you can estimate, the better – you can even produce a rough estimate for the year.
+It will allow you to set that money aside in advance, so you won't have to scramble when taxes are due.

 Legal obligations

 Quarterly estimated tax payments are non-negotiable.
-Missing a deadline or submitting an underpayment will result in fees and penalties that will continue to accrue interest until the issue is addressed.
-Accurate, timely payments allow you to fulfill your legal obligations and provide insight into your finances while avoiding penalties for not paying quarterly taxes.
+Missing a deadline or submitting an underpayment will typically result in fees and penalties that will continue to accrue interest until the issue is addressed.
+Accurate, timely payments allow you to fulfill your legal obligations, provide insight into your finances, and avoid penalties.

 Predictability and budgeting